andrew-hamlin-sp/jira_reporting_scripts/README.md

 ## Summary

-Prints backlog summary and documentation links for stories in a project.
+Prints backlog summary and documentation links for stories in a project using Excel formulas.
+Note: In order to format correctly in a Harbor document import the CSV file into Excel using comma delimiters, then copy-paste the table into your Harbor document.

 ## Velocity